Capillary/api-documentation/source/includes/_points.md

 818 | Current points are less than points requested for redemption.
 819 | Points to redeem exceeds the threshold limit (maximum points that can be redeemed in a transaction).
 821 | Points you are trying to redeem are less than the minimum points allowed.
+872 | Unable to fetch points-to-currency conversion ratio.
+873 | Invalid transaction number passed.
+876 | Points are redeemable but unable to generate OTP.
+877 | Unable to allocate points.
 886 | Unable to process points.
 Please try again later.
 887 | Unable to process points.
 Please try again later.
 888 | Invalid configuration.
 Please report to capillary support.